atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 * ‘
 st friendihip to you and your ehildrenv
 If
-st — Indeed, to be shre, as Mr. Jefferson
+st --Indeed, to be shre, as Mr. Jefferson
 I
 I ■ says, ’tis no manner of business of
 I '■
 I, mine; but only as I have always had I st a regard tor your facher r poor man! he is dead and gone.
 Siei little thinks
 I *
-as hcxw his granci daughters are *• W' — res, and his gra^dfbn going to [;
+as hcxw his granci daughters are *• W' --res, and his gra^dfbn going to [;
 i be hanged.
 Lord have mercy upon us I IS he could but; look out of his I!
 #
-i st: grave, and See what you are all come st to! — and, indeed, though I could st not divine all this, I thought as how st ino good would come of your being st So great with my Lady Lumley, and st shch tag rag of quality, while you st' tolled up your nose at the city; yet I st would have you to know, Mrs. sel by, that, let them say what they will, st we have got all the money, and can st afford
+i st: grave, and See what you are all come st to! --and, indeed, though I could st not divine all this, I thought as how st ino good would come of your being st So great with my Lady Lumley, and st shch tag rag of quality, while you st' tolled up your nose at the city; yet I st would have you to know, Mrs. sel by, that, let them say what they will, st we have got all the money, and can st afford
 ♦